 appointment with an advisor.

-For free information and advice about debt, ring National
+For free information and advice about debt, visit the

-Alternatively you can visit the Stepchange (formerly known as the
+Alternatively you can visit the National Debtline website

 You can also visit the 'Managing